-To investigate the impact of translational symmetry breaking (TSB) on the Schwinger effect, we consider holographic models in which momentum conservation is violated in the dual boundary theory.
-Specifically, we focus on setups where translational symmetry is broken through modifications in the bulk, while the background metric remains formally homogeneous.
-This symmetry breaking is typically introduced either via massive gravitons or through coupling to other bulk fields.
-For instance, Vegh’s model incorporates mass terms for the graviton, thereby explicitly breaking diffeomorphism invariance in the bulk—a symmetry that corresponds to momentum conservation in the boundary theory \cite{Vegh2013,davison2013}.
-Similarly, the framework developed by Andrade and Withers introduces massless scalar fields with profiles linear in the spatial coordinates, breaking translational symmetry in a controlled manner \cite{Andrade2013}.
-Another example is a model involving a massless two-form field that also varies linearly with a spatial coordinate in a conformal field theory, as presented in \cite{Groz2018}.
-A broader and more systematic analysis of translational symmetry breaking in holography is provided in \cite{1904.05785}, which explores both explicit and spontaneous breaking mechanisms within the context of massive gravity.
-This framework allows for the controlled manipulation of TSB through tunable parameters, offering a flexible approach to study its effects on phenomenon such as drag force \cite{ours2406} and the Schwinger effect.
+To investigate the influence of translational symmetry breaking (TSB) on the Schwinger effect, one considers holographic models in which momentum conservation is violated in the dual boundary theory.
+In many holographic constructions, translational symmetry is broken while the background geometry remains spatially homogeneous.
+Such symmetry breaking can be realized through different bulk mechanisms, including massive gravity models and couplings to additional bulk fields.
+For example, Vegh's model introduces mass terms for the graviton, explicitly breaking diffeomorphism invariance in the bulk and consequently momentum conservation in the boundary theory \cite{Vegh2013,davison2013}.
+Another well-known realization is the model of Andrade and Withers, where massless scalar fields with linear spatial profiles provide a controlled mechanism for momentum relaxation \cite{Andrade2013}.
+Related realizations based on massless two-form fields were also studied in \cite{Groz2018}.
+A broader and more systematic discussion of translational symmetry breaking mechanisms in holography can be found in \cite{1904.05785}, where both explicit and spontaneous symmetry breaking are analyzed within the framework of massive gravity.
+Such holographic constructions provide a flexible framework for investigating the role of translational symmetry breaking in strongly coupled systems and its effects on various physical observables, including drag force \cite{ours2406} and non-perturbative pair production processes.